 Kinzen also works with “content moderation service providers engaged by large technology companies,” consults with “public policy makers seeking to better understand and respond to harmful content,” and has previously partnered with other fact-checkers to detect “climate misinformation in audio.”

-Kinzen’s technology works by using machine learning models to detect and flag “harmful language, language, claims, narratives, and policy violations” within the audio transcriptions it has generated.
+Kinzen’s technology works by using machine learning models to detect and flag “harmful language, claims, narratives, and policy violations” within the audio transcriptions it has generated.

 It also applies “risk analysis” to flagged content.